MynherVanKoek/AMLD_2020_MLflow/README.md

 # Introduction to MLflow: managing the ML lifecycle from experimentation to deployment

+## Prerequisites
+* To run code and set up environments: Python 3
+* To run MLflow Projects and MLflow Models:
+  * Get conda >= 4.6
+  * Additionally, configure CLI to activate conda environments.
+To do so, type `conda init <CLI>` in your CLI, where `<CLI>` is `cmd.exe` for Windows users or `bash` for Linux users.

 ## Setup
+For this workshop, we will need some virtual environments:
+* one for setting up the server
+* one for running `sklearn` examples

+The commands to create these environments are given as follows.

 ### Virtual environment for MLflow server
 Windows
 ```bash